 Include your personal information

-If you want to convince the seller that you’re the best person for their property, it’s only suitable to throw in some personal information.
-For example, you could talk about your family and the place you’re moving out from or explain what moving into their property would mean to you and your family.
+You could talk about your family and the place you’re moving out of or explain what moving into their property would mean to you and your family.

-Disclosing a little bit of personal information makes your letter more relatable and noticeable, these two reasons are enough to win the seller’s attention and give it a second thought.
+Disclosing a little bit of personal information makes your letter more relatable and noticeable; these two reasons are enough to win the seller’s attention and give it a second thought.

 Address and description of the potential property